Generic Name: sweet vernal/orchard/perennial rye/timothy/kentucky blue grass mixed pollen allergen extract (Sublingual route)

 Ask your healthcare professional how you should dispose of any medicine you do not use.

-Your doctor may recommend that you have an emergency injection for allergic reactions available during the time of year you take this medication.
+Your doctor may recommend that you have an emergency injection for allergic reactions (eg, epinephrine) available during the time of the year that you take this medication.
 If this is the case, make sure that you know how to use it properly for yourself or your child in case of a serious allergic reaction.

 If you or your child have trouble breathing or if your asthma becomes difficult to control, call your doctor immediately.